bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

   By now, you have probably heard about serverless applications.
 You know, the applications where you focus on the code and let some third-party cloud provider manage the infrastructure and deployment process.
-With serverless functions offered by these cloud providers, it is suprisingly easy to create modular and serverless APIs that can easily be deployed with one command.
+With serverless functions offered by these cloud providers, it is surprisingly easy to create modular and serverless APIs that can easily be deployed with one command.
   Let's dig into how.
 links: